apollographql/subgraph-template-go-gqlgen-boilerplate/README.md

 ### Code Quality

 Example integration test is provided.
-It starts up the the example server and executes `foo` query against it.
+It starts up the example server and executes `foo` query against it.
 Run `test` command to execute provided tests.

 ```shell
 go test